nashville-software-school/bangazon-inc/book-3-workforce/chapters/INSTRUCTOR_COHORT_RAZOR.md

 1. You will need to create a `StudentEditViewModel`.
 1. When you edit a student, you should see a dropdown of all cohorts.
 The student's current cohort should be auto-selected.
 1. You should be able to select any cohort from the dropdown to reassign a student to a different cohort.

+## Challenge
+1. Modify the Details view for instructors and cohorts so that it shows the name of the cohort they're assigned to instead of the id.